tpanj/bash4all/README.md

 # bash4all
-Normalizing bash administration across different OS-es and distributions plus various helpful aliases and functions.
+Normalizing bash administration and development across different OS-es and distributions plus various helpful aliases and functions.

 With that it is meant that you can use bash similar way in different environments with the help of so called modes and aliases.